BACK

 Midlands, Yorkshire and other areas of

 the country.
-We share a bond only possible in the Spirit of our Father.
+They share a bond only possible in the Spirit of our Father.
 It is a privilege

-to be a part of such a wonderful group where hearts are united in His love, and we edify one
+to be a part of such a wonderful group where hearts are united in His love, where one is edified,